nandi95/vue-toastify/.github/pull_request_template.md

 <!-- What types of changes does your code introduce?
 Put an `x` in all the boxes that apply. -->

+- [ ] 🧹 Updates to the build process or auxiliary tools and libraries
 - [ ] 📖 Documentation (updates to the documentation or readme)
 - [ ] 🐞 Bug fix (a non-breaking change that fixes an issue)
-- [ ] 👌 Enhancement (improving an existing functionality like performance)
+- [ ] 🚀 Enhancement (improving an existing functionality like performance)
 - [ ] ✨ New feature (a non-breaking change that adds functionality)
 - [ ] ⚠️ Breaking change (fix or feature that would cause existing functionality to change)